wufoo/docs/source/includes/_reports.md

 --------- | ------- | -----------
 system    | false   | If set to true, includes additional metadata fields pretty    | false   | If set to true, returns the result in a "pretty print" format

+This is essentially an equivalent of the data that would show up in a datagrid widget on the report, or in an exported copy of the report entry data

 <aside class="notice">For more details on entry objects, see <a href='/#form-entries'>Form Entries</a></aside>